archlinux/svntogit-packages/udev/trunk/readme-udev-arch.txt

 - Udev loads the modules simultaneously, which is much faster, but can cause some troubles with multiple network/sound/etc devices (see below).
-- To reload your rules please use /etc/start_udev.
+- To reload your rules please use '/sbin/udevadm trigger'.

 ======================
 * Autoloading modules: